bennyhuo/KotlinBlogTranslation/original/Kotlin 1.0.6 is here!.md

 <p></p>
 {% endraw %}

-If the class (or any of its superclasses) is annotated with com.your.Annotation, the class itself and all its members will become open.
+If the class (or any of its superclasses) is annotated with <code>com.your.Annotation</code>, the class itself and all its members will become open.
 It even works with meta-annotations:

 {% raw %}
 <p></p>